jlabarbera11/not_cs5414/README.md

    50 and click "Transfer".
 Click on the second GUI generated.
 Enter query account 02.11111 and click query.

-Generic Installation Instructions:

-1. Unzip out submission to a directory named BigRedBank.
-2. Open a command prompt.
-Change to the BigRedBank directory you just created.
-3. Enter the following command:
-        > java -jar server.jar <BRANCH_NUM>
-   This will start the branch server.
-4. Enter the following command:
-        > java -jar client.jar <BRANCH_NUM>
-   This will start the client GUI.

 Names and Descriptions of Files:

 The client directory contains files to create and run the GUI.

-The messaging directory contains files for sending and receiving messages.
+The messaging directory contains the messaging class, several helper classes, such as a callback, and wrappers for Message objects.
+Additionally, there is a test directory to test some of the checks performed at the Messaging level.

 The server directory contains files for running the server.

+Phase II was based on our own Phase I solution.